Carreau/ipython-wiki/IPEP-23:-Backbone.js-Widgets.md

 - custom

 **backbone**
 Backbone.js initiated sync.
 Update the widget's state or a fragment of the widget's state.
+To reduce latency and bandwidth usage, the widget framework only sends the changes made to the model's state when the information is available.
 The message structure follows:

 ```python
 {